-E106 / Editing for Writers, F16, Course Schedule
+E106 / Editing for Writers, S18, Course Schedule

 Although the exams and due dates for assignments are solid, the rest of this schedule is subject to change, and most likely will change.
 I will notify you of any changes to the schedule in class, via a new document.
 I will make sure that there is ample time for you to make any changes to your schedule that you might need to.
+If in doubt, go by what is says on Canvas.